McDonald’s Mac Jr.

 If you are looking for a review of the Grand Big Mac (priced at £4.29) then click here.

 Today we are going to focus on the smallest burger in this LTO – the Mac Jr.

 I would wager that at least 90% of our loyal readers have tried more than one Big Mac in their lifetime, so we don’t need to go into that much detail on the flavours going on here.

-The Mac Jr. is basically the Big Mac minus the middle ‘Club Layer’ bun, less cheese and one of the beef patties.
+This burger is basically that minus the middle ‘Club Layer’ bun and one of the beef patties.